rvsia/react-form-renderer/README.md

 ```

 2. Custom component
 Again, the `SUB_FORM` component type might not be the correct solution for your use case.
-So you can always create your own.
-Lets use the same schema as in example above, with one change:
+You can always create your own.
+Let's use the same schema as in example above, but only with one change:
 ```javascript
 component: componentTypes.SUB_FORM, -> component: 'custom-sub-form'
 ```